Skip to main content

 • EU/UK representatives,

-• Standard Contractual Clauses for international transfers.
+• Standard Contractual Clauses for international transfers,

 If you require any of the above, NOPE may not be the right fit at this time.
+See Section 17 for more information.

 2. What We Do